jessicamvs/lab-11-express-api/README.md

 * include a .gitignore
 * include a readme with a project description
   * how to install
-  * how to start the serever
+  * how to start the server
   * document the routes
 * create a gulpfile
  * have a lint task for running eslint